syllybelle/statistics_study_notes/docs/lecture_notes.md

 > How many permutations of a 7 letter string can be made using 3 letter As and 4 letter Bs
 > - the unique ways can 3 indices (locations) in the sequence be chosen for the A to be in (all combination of 3 unique
     locations)
+> - the generic problem: how many unique sets can  be created by selecting k identifiable objects from superset n
 > - the unique ways can 4 indices in the sequence be chosen for the B to be in (all combination of 4 unique locations)
 > - the locations are unique ("without replacement", but the order in which they are selected does not matter:
     indices [1, 3, 4] = indices [4, 3, 1] = BABAABB (assuming a 0 index)